nkzarrabi/resume/resume.md

 ### Freelance
 ##### Python Developer, August 2022 - Present
 - Contributed to open-source projects and developed custom software solutions for clients.
-- Enhanced **FriendZone**, a social networking platform, focusing on feature development, automated testing with Selenium WebDriver, and CI/CD pipelines using GitHub Actions.
+- Enhanced **FriendZone**, a social networking platform, focusing on feature development, automated testing for Django site with Selenium WebDriver, and CI/CD pipelines using GitHub Actions.
-- Led Django backend development, improving application scalability and performance.
 - Involved in test-driven development, significantly reducing bugs and enhancing data integrity for various projects.
 - Developed an Algorithmic Trading Bot using machine learning, optimizing trading strategies for better profitability.